tkun-dev/cv-tkun-dev/README.md

 ## 🧠 About Me

-🎯 I'm a passionate Junior .NET Developer with hands-on experience in building scalable APIs, real-time messaging apps, and healthcare systems.
+🎯 I'm a passionate .NET Developer with hands-on experience in building scalable APIs, real-time messaging apps, and healthcare systems.
 I thrive in Agile environments and enjoy solving complex backend challenges.

 💡 Highlights:
 - Developed CRM and HIS APIs for Doctor Check clinic